kercre123/victor/README.md

 ### Xcode

 We are using XCode Version 7.2 (7C68).
 Install from the OS X App Store.
+Make sure you open XCode at least once after installing / updating because it may ask for accepting terms of service before permitting us to run it from build scripts.

 ### Build Script